techidaily/site-facebook-video-recording/source/_posts/new-in-2024-hidden-gems-10-unique-facebook-meme-pages.md

  According to the recent social media trends, [making and sharing memes](https://tools.techidaily.com/wondershare/filmora/download/) are a craze and also a huge trend.
 A funny image or video along with a funnier caption is what Memes are all about.
 The relatability, humor, and the virality of the memes have increased over the time.
 Do you know where to find the funniest memes?
 The Facebook memes pages are the best ones to explore.
 Here you can find the 10 best Facebook meme page, some of which you may never have heard before.

-## 10 Best Facebook Meme Page

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/e4Nt2xXXtmE?si=CtKwFry4b0AJXnaN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/VxFUhesNCKo?si=Ti0ui6DXYP12sjSs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## 10 Best Facebook Meme Page

 ### 1. [Memes](https://www.facebook.com/memes/)